TheJacksonLaboratory/crf_rnaseq_basics/chapters/r_data.md

 On your laptop, download `feature_counts.txt` and `metadata.GSE151185.txt` into an empty working directory, change into that directory and launch R. Once in R, you may need to change to that working directory using the `setwd("c:/path/to/my/data_directory")` R command.
 Remember to use the forward slash `/` as your path delimiter in R, even on Windows.
 You can get help for any R command `cmd()` by entering `?cmd`, for instance, to see how `setwd()` works, you can enter `?setwd`.

-Once we have R going on either our laptop or on jaxhpc, we can import our data and begin to explore it:
+Once we have R going on either our laptop or on the JAX HPC cluster, we can import our data and begin to explore it:

 ```
 ## R: comments start with '#':